mNSET Device for Mice 60010 Resource Page

 Huang CH, Chan WH (2017) Protective effects of liquiritigenin against citrinin-triggered, oxidative-stress-mediated apoptosis and disruption of embryonic development in mouse blastocysts.
 Int J Mol Sci 18(12):2538. doi: 10.3390/ijms18122538.
 PMID: 29186930; PMCID: PMC5751141. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5751141/

 Mainigi M, Rosenzweig JM, Lei J, Mensah V, Thomaier L, Talbot CC Jr, Olalere D, Ord T, Rozzah R, Johnston MV, Burd I. (2016) Peri-Implantation Hormonal Milieu: Elucidating Mechanisms of Adverse Neurodevelopmental Outcomes.
 Reprod Sci.
-3(6):785-94. doi: 10.1177/1933719115618280.
-PMID: 26614264; PMCID: PMC5933150.
+2016 Jun;23(6):785-94. doi: 10.1177/1933719115618280.
+Epub 2015 Nov 26.
+PMID: 26614264; PMCID: PMC5933150. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5933150/

-Navarrete FA, Alvau A, Lee HC, Levin LR, Buck J, Leon PM, Santi CM, Krapf D, Mager J, Fissore RA, Salicioni AM, Darszon A, Visconti PE (2016) Transient exposure to calcium ionophore enables in vitro fertilization in sterile mouse models.
-Sci Rep 6:33589. doi: 0.1038/srep33589.
+Navarrete FA, Alvau A, Lee HC, Levin LR, Buck J, Leon PM, Santi CM, Krapf D, Mager J, Fissore RA, Salicioni AM, Darszon A, Visconti PE.
+(2016) Transient exposure to calcium ionophore enables in vitro fertilization in sterile mouse models.
+Sci Rep. 2016 Sep 15;6:33589. doi: 10.1038/srep33589.
 PMID: 27627854; PMCID: PMC5024339. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5024339/

-Prasad P, Molla MR, Cui W, Canakci M, Osborne B, Mager J, Thayumanavan S (2015) Polyamide nanogels from generally recognized as safe components and their toxicity in mouse preimplantation embryos.
-Biomacromolecules 16(11):3491-8. doi: 10.1021/acs.biomac.5b00900.
+Prasad P, Molla MR, Cui W, Canakci M, Osborne B, Mager J, Thayumanavan S. (2015) Polyamide Nanogels from Generally Recognized as Safe Components and Their Toxicity in Mouse Preimplantation Embryos.
+Biomacromolecules.
+2015 Nov 9;16(11):3491-8. doi: 10.1021/acs.biomac.5b00900.
+Epub 2015 Oct 6.
 PMID: 26367020; PMCID: PMC4970214. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4970214/

 Steele KH, Hester JM, Stone BJ, Carrico KM, Spear BT, Fath-Goodin A (2013) Nonsurgical embryo transfer device compared with surgery for embryo transfer in mice.
 J Am Assoc Lab Anim Sci 52(1):17-21.
 PMID: 23562028; PMCID: PMC3548196. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3548196/

-Sperm Transfer:
+Sperm transfer:

-Lough-Stevens M, Ghione CR, Urness M, Hobbs A, Sweeney CM, Dean MD (2021) Biology of Reproduction, 2021, 104(3),684–694, Male-derived copulatory plugs enhance implantation success in female Mus musculus,https://doi.org/10.1093/biolre/ioaa228
+Lough-Stevens M, Ghione CR, Urness M, Hobbs A, Sweeney CM, Dean MD (2021) Biology of Reproduction, 2021, 104(3), 684–694, Male-derived copulatory plugs enhance implantation success in female Mus musculus,

 Stone BJ, Steele KH, Fath-Goodin A (2015) A rapid and effective nonsurgical artificial insemination protocol using the NSET™ device for sperm transfer in mice without anesthesia.
-Transgenic Res24(4):775-81. doi: 10.1007/s11248-015-9887-3.
-PMID:26065409; PMCID: PMC4504984.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4504984/
+Transgenic Res 24(4):775-81. doi: 10.1007/s11248-015-9887-3.
+PMID:26065409; PMCID: PMC4504984. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4504984/

 Pathogen Transfer: